The Dragon in a Different Skin: Neurodivergence as Archetype

 Your divergence is not a deviation from the path.

-It is the path.
+It can become part of the path.

 The Path Forward: Myth as Mirror